premAI-io/state-of-open-source-ai/vector-stores.md

 * Vector databases provide a unique solution to problems that are not sufficiently addressed by relational or NoSQL databases
 * Instead of competing directly against prior databases, it has carved out its own category in the tech stack
 * Advancements in indexing and searching algorithms will make vector databases faster and cheaper
-* 80–90% of the data daily generated on the internet is unstructured.
+* 80–90% of the data daily generated on the internet is unstructured {cite}`unstructured-data-in-the-world`.
 Most of it is in the form of text, image, and video.
 Vector databases can help extract value from unstructured data, whether is improving LLM accuracy, image similarity, or product recommendations.

 For the foreseeable future, vector databases are here to stay.
 It seems unlikely that they will replace or get replaced by traditional databases as they both serve a different purpose.
 This technology will eventually become a mainstream component in the AI tech stack.